Crypto ROC – BTC and ETH

 But 2025 didn’t follow that pattern.
 On February 1st, BTC was $97,600, and within the first week, it had peaked at $102,390, but on February 28th it made a low of $84,116 before closing at $86,382.
 So, rather than the expected double-digit gain it actually lost $11,218 or 11.49%.
 Some commentators are suggesting that this signifies that Bitcoin has made its cyclical top and is preparing for its typical 50% to 75% correction.
 But, historically BTC never has corrected below its previous pre-rise high.

 As we can see from the above weekly chart, the previous peak in March 2024 was at $73,794 (number 1).
-The weekly low in February 2025 (number 2) was at $78,197, which, based on historical patterns, is probably about as low as it should go.
-This was a drop of about 24.5% from the all-time high.
+The weekly low in February 2025 (number 2) was at $78,197, and in the week of March 11th it made a slightly lower low at $76,600 which, based on historical patterns, is probably about as low as it should go.
+This was a drop of almost exactly 30% from the all-time high.
 But this creates a conundrum.
-Although a 25% drop is a significant drop in traditional finance (Trad-Fi), it is nothing to Crypto.
+Although a 30% drop is a significant drop in traditional finance (Trad-Fi), it is nothing to Crypto.
 So, either the creation of the Bitcoin ETF has converted BTC into a traditional investment with typical highs and lows OR Bitcoin is just taking a temporary break in its upward trajectory, and it still has a ways to go up before returning to the $75,000 level (when that drop will be a 50% or 75% fall).

-Interestingly, based on this drastic drop, our BTC-ROC chart issued a sell signal in February but it could very well be a false sell signal.
+Interestingly, based on this drastic drop, our BTC-ROC chart issued a sell signal in February.
+So, although BTC is down this sell signal could very well be a false sell or an accumulation opportunity. signal.

 Bitcoin (BTC)